🧬

 Are they easy to train?

-They are intelligent but can be independent; positive reinforcement and patience are essential.
+They are intelligent but can be independent and stubborn, requiring a patient and experienced handler.

 View Official FCI Standard